frimoss/flexair-ios/README.md

 # ✈️ FlexAir - Flight Booking System

-Flight Booking & Management System powered by Supabase (Backend as a Service) and PostgreSQL, including an iOS Mobile Application for customers and a Web-based Dashboard for admins.
+Flight Booking & Management System powered by Supabase (Backend as a Service) and PostgreSQL, including an iOS Mobile Application for Customers and a Web-based Dashboard for Admins.

 ![screenshots](app-shots/Slide-1.png)